the ultimate guide to understanding rosalía’s references

 [“Nails from Dvine have gotten copied / they’ll dig into you, boy be careful”]

-Rosalía, alongside artists like Bad Gyal, have made "nail art" a fundamental pillar of her visual imagery.
-In “Aute Cuture”, 'Dvine' refers to Dvine Nails, a nail shop in Barcelona that specializes in sculpted nail techniques and does Rosalía's nails, becoming a big hit with her fans, as well as a topic of much debate on social media.
+Rosalía, alongside artists like Bad Gyal, have made "nail art" a fundamental pillar of their visual imagery.
+In “Aute Cuture,” Dvine refers to Dvine Nails, a nail shop in Barcelona that specializes in sculpted nail techniques and does Rosalía's nails, becoming a big hit with her fans, as well as a topic of much debate on social media.
 In this case, the nails are interpreted as a symbol of status, but also a sharp weapon.

 “Como las hojas de un cuchillo / Brillaban los sacáis suyo' cuando le di el anillo" from “Que no salga la luna”